Fire and rescue services

 Bahrain's laws differ from Australia's in several areas, including:

-If you have family or commercial interests in Bahrain, get professional advice on your legal rights and responsibilities.
+If you have family, employment or commercial interests in Bahrain, get professional legal advice from a lawyer in Bahrain on your legal rights and responsibilities.

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.